-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=29#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

 Work life balance

 Work-life balance is an important aspect of a healthy work environment, and more and more, employees are insisting on it.
 Maintaining work-life balance helps reduce stress and helps prevent burnouts in the workplace.
 To satisfy the assumed desires of employees, many employers overcompensate by adding game rooms and beanbags to spice up the work environment.
 An entire industry has popped up surrounding making workspaces more "millennial-friendly."
 WeWork, one of the most well-known of this new breed of property managers, is known for designing such work environments.
 However, these environments tend to blur the boundaries between work and life, and many employees report that they do not care for these types of perks.
 One of the answers for employers is to create a flexible work environment, one that satisfies the work-life balance needs of most employees.